-Clinical manifestations of malaria are non-specific and include fever, chills, headache, myalgias, and fatigue.
+Clinical manifestations of malaria are non-specific and may include fever, chills, headache, myalgias, and fatigue.
 Nausea, vomiting, and diarrhea may also occur.
 For most people, symptoms begin 10 days to 4 weeks after infection, although a person may feel ill as early as 7 days or as late as 1 year after infection.
-If not treated promptly, malaria may progress to severe disease, a life-threatening stage, in which mental status changes, seizures, renal failure, acute respiratory distress syndrome, and coma may occur.
+If not treated promptly, malaria may progress to severe disease, a life-threatening stage in which mental status changes, seizures, renal failure, acute respiratory distress syndrome, and coma may occur.
 Malaria in pregnant people is associated with high risks of both maternal and perinatal morbidity and mortality.
 P. falciparum and P. knowlesi infections can cause rapidly progressive severe illness or death, while the other species, including P. vivax, are less likely to cause severe disease.
 Laboratory abnormalities can include anemia, thrombocytopenia, hyperbilirubinemia, and elevated transaminases, varying from normal or mildly altered in uncomplicated disease to very abnormal in severe disease.
-P. vivax and P. ovale can remain dormant in the liver and such infections require additional treatment; failure to treat the dormant hepatic stages may result in chronic infection, causing relapsing episodes.
+P. vivax and P. ovale can remain dormant in the liver.
+Such infections require additional treatment; failure to treat the dormant hepatic stages may result in chronic infection, causing relapsing episodes.
 Relapses may occur after months or even years without symptoms.

 Malaria is a medical emergency and should be treated accordingly.
-Patients suspected of having malaria should be urgently evaluated in a facility that is able to provide rapid diagnosis and treatment, within 24 hours of presentation.
-Order microscopic examination of thin and thick blood smears, and a rapid diagnostic test (RDT) if available, to diagnose malaria as soon as possible.
-Artemether-lumefantrine (Coartem®) is the preferred option, if readily available, for the initial treatment of uncomplicated P. falciparum or unknown species of malaria acquired in areas of chloroquine resistance.
-Atovaquone-proguanil (Malarone®) is another recommended option.
-P. vivax infections acquired from regions other than Papua New Guinea or Indonesia should initially be treated with chloroquine (or hydroxychloroquine).
-IV artesunate is the only drug available for treating severe malaria in the United States.
-Artesunate for InjectionTM, manufactured by Amivas, is approved by the U.S. Food and Drug Administration (FDA) and is commercially available.
-Hospitals should have a plan for rapidly diagnosing and treating malaria within 24 hours of presentation.
-Additional information on diagnosing and treating malaria, including details of treating the dormant liver stages, is available on the CDC website.
+Patients suspected of having malaria should be urgently evaluated in a facility that is able to provide rapid diagnosis and treatment as soon as possible, within 24 hours of the patient's presentation.
+Order microscopic examination of thin and thick blood smears and a rapid diagnostic test (RDT), if available, to diagnose malaria as soon as possible.
+Hospitals should have a plan to rapidly diagnose and treat malaria as soon as possible, within 24 hours of the patient's presentation.
+Key recommendations on treatment are below.
+Additional information on diagnosing and treating malaria, including details of treating the dormant liver stages caused by certain species of Plasmodium, is available on the CDC website.